jamulussoftware/jamulus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature
-about: Agreed specificaiton for a feature or enhancement
+about: Agreed specification for a feature or enhancement
 title: ''
 labels: 'feature'
 assignees: ''